 Refractive errors occur when the image is not clearly focused on the retina.
-Retina is the most sensitive part of the eye which captures the image and sends the signal to the brain.
+The retina is the most sensitive part of the eye which captures the image and sends the signal to the brain.
 Just like a film in the camera.
 The length of the eyeball (longer or shorter), changes the shape of the cornea, or aging of the lens can cause refractive errors.

 Refraction is bending of the light rays as they pass through one transparent object to another.
 Refraction occurs when light rays are bent (refracted) as they pass through the cornea and the lens.
 The light is then focused on the retina.
-The retina converts the light-rays into message that are sent through the optic nerve to the brain.
+The retina converts the light-rays into a message that are sent through the optic nerve to the brain.
 The brain interprets these messages into the images we see